thecmdrunner/quick-vm/docs/diy-vm.md

 This guide works regardless of your distribution.

+NOTE: Using a recent version of Windows is recommended (anything after 20H1 or May 2020) as older revisions are known to have some issues, and hence are not mentioned in this guide.

 ## Enabling Virtualization in your UEFI/Coreboot

 You need to enable **AMD-V** or Intel **VT-x/VT-d** depending on your CPU brand in your UEFI before going further.